-Due to budget constraints, for the past several years the legislature has placed limits on caseload growth for the CADI and TBI waivers and limits on allocations within the DD waiver.
+Due to budget constraints, since July 1, 2003, the legislature has at times placed limits on caseload growth for the CADI waiver and limits on allocations within the DD and BI waivers.
+Currently, there are growth limits placed on the CADI and DD waivers through June 30, 2015.

 Beginning July 1, 2006, the legislature required elderly waiver services to be covered statewide through managed care organizations under the prepaid MA program.
 The Commissioner of Human Services was authorized to develop a schedule to phase in implementation of these waiver services.
 This statewide implementation was completed in 2009.
-Currently, approximately 93 percent of elderly waiver participants receive services through managed care organizations.
-The remaining seven percent receive services through a fee-for-service model, due to various exclusions.
+Currently, approximately 82 percent of elderly waiver participants receive services through managed care organizations.
+The remaining 18 percent receive services through a fee-for-service model, due to various exclusions.